 Plantar Fasciitis is the pain and inflammation at the point where the thin band of tissues called the plantar fascia connects your heel bone to your toes.
 This tissue helps support the bones of your arch and absorbs some of the strain you put on your feet, whether from running or other kinds of vigorous exercise.

-The primary symptom of Plantar Fasciitis is pain normally felt at the heel and occurring where the plantar fascia attaches to the heel bone.
-The pain can be intense when getting out of bed or a chair.
+The most common plantar fasciitis symptom is pain, which is normally felt at the heel and occurs where the plantar fascia attaches to the heel bone.
+The pain can be intense when getting out of bed in the morning or getting up from a stationary position.
 The pain often lessens when walking, but may be persistent.

 Pain that is commonly intense when getting out of bed is a common sign of Plantar Fasciitis, a particular type of heel pain.

 They note, however, some things that can make you more apt to experience it:

 Dr. Scholl's®Pain Relief Orthotics for Heel Pain

 Dr. Scholl's®Comfort & Energy Massaging Gel® Heel Cups

 Absorbs shock all-day and relieves heel pain

 Having plantar fasciitis is a painful experience that may even require surgery, so it's important to talk with your doctor about your symptoms.
 He or she can help make sure you don't have another condition and help you learn how to get the plantar fasciitis pain management plan you need, which may include